ceramicstudio/identitylink-services/API.md

 3. User clicks verify and they now get the Verifiable credential back from the service
    1. A JWS containing the *challenge code* is created using the js-did library
    2. The JWS is sent to the *confirm discourse* endpoint and the Verifiable Credential is returned

+## Instagram verification

+1. User inputs their instagram username and clicks verify
+   1. A request with users DID, instagram username is made to the *request instagram* endpoint
+   2. The returned *challenge code* is temporarily stored
+2. User is redirected to [Instagram Authorization window](https://developers.facebook.com/docs/instagram-basic-display-api/overview/#authorization-window) on Instagram's website to login (if not already logged-in) and approve the request of information access.
+This can be done by an HTTP redirect if `INSTAGRAM_HTTP_REDIRECT` env var is set or by the verification website.
+3. Instagram Auth API redirects to the `INSTAGRAM_REDIRECT_URI` specified in .env and the Instagram Client App settings.
+The redirection is done with an OAuth2 authorization `code` in query param and `state` containing the *challenge code*.
+4. User clicks verify and they now get the Verifiable credential back from the service
+   1. A JWS containing the *challenge code* is created using the js-did library
+   2. The JWS and the OAuth2 authorization code are sent to the *confirm isntagram* endpoint and the Verifiable Credential is returned

 # Implementation details